 Consumer demand for and interest in locally grown foods has significantly increased in recent years (Conneret et al., 2009).
 As individuals and organizations continue to make decisions about how and why they purchase or eat particular foods (Coit, 2008), a need has developed to further expand localized consumer markets (Zepada & Li, 2009).
-Local food plays a large role in Florida agriculture, and from 2011–2012 the local food industry contributed $8.3 billion to the state's economy (Hodges & Stevens, 2013).
+Local food plays a large role in the US economy, with the USDA estimating the value of this industry to be over $6 billion (Tropp, 2016).

 In response to growing consumer interest in local foods and its impact on Florida agriculture, the UF/IFAS Center for Public Issues Education conducted a study to explore consumers’ perceptions of local food.
 For a more comprehensive understanding of consumers’ perceptions, a series of 10 focus groups was conducted, with two taking place in each of Florida’s Extension Administrative Districts.
 A total of 93 participants from a variety of ethnic backgrounds, occupations, and ages were involved in the study.
 Focus groups are not generalizable beyond those who participate in the study.

 Consumers participating in the focus groups were asked to identify specific reasons for purchasing local food.
 Consumers identified five major reasons: supporting the local economy and local businesses, the perception that local food is of higher quality, the social interaction which takes place when purchasing local food, the affordability of local food, and the environmental benefits of purchasing local food.